Oil and Gas Terms Beginning with “S” — Page 12

 A term describing a flowing well when its rate of production through a given choke size remains constant, or in the case of a pumping well, when the fluid column within the well remains constant in height.
 Read more →

-A gas well producing at a constant rate in which wellheadpressure changes no more than a small amount as a function of time.
-The actual amount of change permitted in a given time period to allow a well to be designated… Read more →
+A stabilized gas well is a producing gas well operating at a constant production rate where the wellhead pressure changes by no more than a small specified amount as a function of time — providing the steady-state… Read more →

 standnoun